Why visit Lalibela?

 Churches & Monasteries

-The highlands around Lalibela also host an extraordinary array of churches and monasteries.
-Due to the wide range of design styles, construction techniques and ages of these churches and monasteries, they make for an experience quite distinct from the rock-hewn churches in central Lalibela.
+The highlands around Lalibela host a number of fascinating churches and monasteries.
+Due to the wide range of design styles, construction techniques and ages of the churches, they make for an experience quite distinct from the rock-hewn churches in central Lalibela.

 Easily reached by an afternoon drive from the centre of town, the monasteries of Asheton Maryam, Yemrehane Kristos and Nakuta La’ab are well worth a visit.
 Take time to explore the unique architecture, marvel at the wonderful treasures found within, and soak in the spectacular scenery that stretches down to valleys below and out to the horizon.